 Sleep Apnea Treatment in Peoria, IL

 Peoria Ear, Nose & Throat Groups specializes in diagnosing and treating sleep apnea.
-Treatment options very depending on the severity and a individual diagnosis is needed to determine which option is best for you.
-If you or someone you know has symptoms of sleep apnea, call Peoria Ear, Nose & Throat Group to schedule a consultation today!
+Treatment options vary depending on the severity and an individual diagnosis is needed to determine which option is best for you.
+If you or someone you know has symptoms of sleep apnea, please call (309) 589-5900 to schedule a consultation with the providers at our ENT clinic in Peoria, IL!

 What are the Different Types of Sleep Apnea?